mitsu3s/placekeeper/README.md

 Therefore, if you are considering running the application or have any problems, please contact me at the email address listed on my GitHub.
 (It may take a few days to contact you.
 Please understand.)

-There is currently an unexplained error on the deployment.
-Therefore, it works fine locally, but not on deployment.
-We apologize for the inconvenience.
+We are currently experiencing an unexplained problem in our production environment.
+Therefore, it can only be run locally.
+(See README.md for local execution.)